tnwei/bahasa-malaysia-nlp-demos/README.md

 # bahasa-malaysia-nlp-demos

-Demos and code samples for BM NLP models from [malay-huggingface](https://huggingface.co/malay-huggingface), also hosted [on github](https://github.com/malaysia-ai/malay-huggingface).
+Demos and code samples for BM NLP models from [malay-huggingface](https://huggingface.co/malay-huggingface).

+Status of all available model repos and demos documented in [STATUS.md](STATUS.md), tracked as issues in the related [github repo](https://github.com/malaysia-ai/malay-huggingface).
+Completed demos are shown below.

 ##  BERT models